HumanBrainProject/kg-statistics/README.md

-This project offers representation of the knowledge graph
+This project offers representation of the knowledge graph.

-The data represented in the UI are extracted from the structure.json file.

-This files is generated at a regular interval by the scheduler in the /ui folder.

 ## Repo
 https://github.com/HumanBrainProject/kg-statistics